 Remote exploitation of an integer overflow vulnerability in Adobe Systems Inc.'s Flash Player could allow an attacker to execute arbitrary code with the privileges of the current user.

-The vulnerability occurs when parsing a maliciously formatted sequence of ActionScript code inside an Adobe Flash file.
-The problem exists in a ActionScript method of a built-in class.
-A certain function accepts an array object as a first parameter and uses this array's length multiplied by three for a memory allocation without any overflow checks.
-Then it writes the array's content into the allocated memory, which corrupts memory and leads to an exploitable condition.
+The vulnerability occurs when parsing a malicious formatted sequence of ActionScript code inside an Adobe Flash file.
+The problem exists in a certain ActionScript function.
+This function uses an object length to calculate stack memory allocation length without any overflow checks.
+This will result in a stack memory corruption and leads to an exploitable condition.